 Join us for an open lecture by Prof. David Reich, professor in the Department of Genetics at Harvard Medical School, for a fascinating lecture on "The Genetic History of the Southern Arc: A Bridge between West Asia & Europe".

-The lecture will be held at the Israel Institute for Advanced Studies at 11am on Tuesday, 12 July 2022.
+The lecture will be held in-person at the Israel Institute for Advanced Studies at 11am on Tuesday, 12 July 2022.
+There will not be an option to attend virtually.

 We present an integrative genetic history of the Southern Arc, an area divided geographically between West Asia and Europe, but which we define as spanning the culturally entangled regions of Anatolia and its neighbors, in both Europe (Aegean and the Balkans), and in West Asia (Cyprus, Armenia, the Levant, Iraq and Iran).
 We employ a new analytical framework to analyze genome-wide data at the individual level from a total of 1,320 ancient individuals, 731 of which are newly reported and address major gaps in the archaeogenetic record.
 We report the first ancient DNA from the world’s earliest farming cultures of southeastern Anatolia and northern Mesopotamia, as well as the first Neolithic period data from Cyprus and Armenia, and discover that it was admixture of Natufian-related ancestry from the Levant—mediated by Mesopotamian and Levantine farmers, and marked by at least two expansions associated with dispersal of pre-pottery and pottery cultures—that generated a pan-West Asian Neolithic continuum.
 Our comprehensive sampling shows that Anatolia received hardly any genetic input from Europe or the Eurasian steppe from the Chalcolithic to the Iron Age; this contrasts with Southeastern Europe and Armenia that were impacted by major gene flow from Yamnaya steppe pastoralists.